Ngizeh/ycode-test/README.md

 - Copy `.env.example` contents to `.env`

-- Add your Airtable API KEY and fill your values
+- Add your Airtable API KEY and fill your values.
+The grid table name should be inside the quotes

 ```
     AIRTABLE_KEY=//YOUR API KEY
+    AIRTABLE_ID=//YOUR API ID
+    AIRTABLE_TABLE="//YOUR AIRTABLE BASE NAME"
 ```

 - Run this command on your terminal